-The traditional and most common support material to which the paint is applied for a watercolor is paper.
-As the water paints are applied the paper tends to draw up causing gentle waves.
-These waves have a tendency to be accentuated when glass is put directly against the art - for this reason and for protection against moisture from the glass we recommend using a mat when framing a watercolor.
+The traditional and most common support material that watercolor paints are applied to is paper.
+When applying water based paints to paper, the fibers expand when wet and often leaves waves in the paper if they have not been pretreated evenly with water before use.
+These waves have a tendency to be accentuated when glass is put directly against the art - for this reason and for protection against moisture from the glass we recommend using a mat when framing a watercolor piece.
 The mat will help hold the watercolor in place and offer protection from the glass.

 - Mounting - This is done with conservation in mind using archival tape.
 All mounting can be reversed.